-I wrote this book as a result of the lessons I learned the hard way, during a brush with bankruptcy in the late 1990s.
+I wrote my first book, Back to the Black, as a result of the lessons I learned the hard way, during a brush with bankruptcy in the late 1990s.

 Before that happened, I’d spent most of my formative years working in the chemical industry, including British Oxygen and Unilever, ending up as Managing Director of the UK subsidiary of a Swedish group.
 I then had a seven-year spell running my own training consultancy firm.
 Later I worked as a fundraiser and media spokesman in the charity sector.